 Depending on the nature of the change and when, in operational terms, you need this change to come into force, this could be as much as a “90 days notice change of contract” or even a change with immediate effect.

-Pushing ahead with your proposals without agreement
+Proceeding with your proposals without agreement

 Where agreement cannot be reached, as explained above, you may terminate an employees’ existing contract and offer continued employment on new terms.